zendesk/helm-secrets/README.md

 ## Install

 #### SOPS install
-Just install plugin using ```helm plugin install https://github.com/futuresimple/helm-secrets``` and sops will be installed using hook when helm > 2.3.x
+Just install plugin using ```helm plugin install https://github.com/futuresimple/helm-secrets``` and sops will be installed using hook when helm > 2.3.x as part of it.

-You can always install manually for MacOS:
+You can always install manually for MacOS if you don't it like that:
 ```
 brew install sops
 ```